Adamm0355/Roseate-Tern-Age-dependent-Survival-Analysis/README.md

                   external = FALSE)

 # Results of estimates were retrieved by entering a model's results into the
-# Console, for example: "Phi.a.p.cst.results".
+# console, for example: "Phi.a.p.cst.results".